 Drink: Real ale, sake, well made tea and real coffee.
 I also adore sloe gin, but it takes two years to mature - which is why my kitchen cupboards are full of bottles.

 Update: Some have questioned whether it's really worth leaving sloe gin for two years.
 I insist that giving it that extra time to mature does wonders for the flavour.
 I've recently been experimenting with replacing the sugar in it with various substances like honey or maple syrup.
 I've recently been informed that leaving the sloes in the gin for up to six months before filtering will develop an almond-like flavour from the stones.

 Anime: Crest of the Stars, When They Cry, Durarara!!, Clannad, Eden of the East, Haibane Renmei, Code Geass, Bakuman, A Certain Magical Index and far too many others to list.
-I've recently been enjoying Sword Art Online, Kokoro Connect and Psycho-pass.
+I've recently been enjoying Parasyte, Gate and Non Non Biyori.
 I'm told all the anime I love is depressing, which I deny, but I do enjoy a good harrowing.

 Hint: if you hate anime, that might be an issue.

-TV: I've been enjoying Dexter and Game of Thrones recently.
+TV: I've been enjoying Dexter, Almost Human and Game of Thrones recently.
 Favourites include Firefly, Fringe and of course Doctor Who.
 If you're British, you have to like Doctor Who.
 It's the law.